VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     agent_b.vip.subscribe.call("pubsub", prefix="devices", all_platforms=True)

-2. The PubSub subsystem converts the prefix to ``__pubsub__.*.devices.#``  "*" indicates that agent is subscribing to the "devices" topic from all the VOLTTRON platforms.
+2. The PubSub subsystem converts the prefix to ``__pubsub__.*.devices.#``  The ``*`` indicates that the agent is subscribing to the "devices" topic from all the VOLTTRON platforms.

 3. A new queue is created and bound to VOLTTRON exchange with above binding key.

 4. Agent A publishes message to topic `devices/pnnl/isb1/hvac1`

-5. PubSub subsystem publishes this message on it's VOLTTRON exchange.
+5. PubSub subsystem publishes this message on its VOLTTRON exchange.

-6. Due to a shovel link from VOLTTRON instance "volttron1" to "volttron2", the message is forwarded from VOLTTRON exchange "volttron1" to "volttron2" and is picked up by Agent A on "volttron2".
+6. Due to a shovel link from VOLTTRON instance "volttron1" to "volttron2", the message is forwarded from VOLTTRON exchange "volttron1" to "volttron2" and is picked up by Agent B on "volttron2".

 Multi-Platform RPC With Shovel